CWRU Social Media Policy + Best Practices

 Already a social media guru?
 Or are you preparing to pursue social success for a university department, program or group?

 Not a fan of reading long things on the web?
-Neither are we (and, usually, your readers aren’t either—we’ll get into that later).
+Neither are we (and, usually, your readers aren’t either).
 Download a PDF for offline reading.

-Social media has become ubiquitous in our personal lives, but it also can be an invaluable tool in our professional lives, helping us spread the word about groundbreaking research, exciting university news and upcoming events.
+Social media has become ubiquitous in our personal lives, and it can be an invaluable tool in our professional lives, helping us spread the word about groundbreaking research, exciting university news and upcoming events.

 But it’s also constantly changing.
 What’s effective one day may not work the next based on the latest algorithms; what was once your most-visited platform now gets far less traffic, even though your tactics haven’t changed.